rudydew/Questionswriter/README.md

 --fetch: Fetch a keyword with a specific subcategory.
 --limit: Limit the number of main keywords to process.
 Default is 1.
 --site: The site to post the article on.
 This argument is required.
-Example Command
+--skipsupport: if this is set, it will only process the main keywords and skip the supporting articles Example Command

 python script.py --site ***REMOVED*** --category "Health" --fetch "Nutrition" --limit 2